 I have this strange idea that we should preach nothing but the gospel.
-Two reasons why: (1) Jesus told us to and (2) it’s the only thing we’re really good at.
+Two reasons: (1) Jesus told us to and (2) it’s the only thing the church is really good at.
 Any club or religion can teach you about good works and charity and seven steps to financial freedom, but the church has a monopoly on grace.
 You will never hear about the good news of grace except from someone who knows Jesus.

 Good news agents

-Paul said he was shameless about the gospel because it was the only message empowered by God to save those who believe it.
-We need to have the same attitude as Paul.
+Paul was shameless about the gospel because it was the only message empowered by God to save those who believe it.
+We need to have the same attitude.
 We need to realize that we are called to be good news agents and nothing less.
 So let’s clear the shelves of old covenant clutter – all that stuff that says we have to jump through hoops to be accepted/blessed/holy/etc. – and make room for the new and better message of grace: Jesus has done it all!

 The Top New Covenant Scriptures (in reverse order)